BuGlessRB/lockandload/README.md

 - Legacy support for `$(...)` jQuery riddled synchronous code.
 - Legacy support for loading synchronous Javascript.
 - Single-page-app support using $$(...) page refresh callbacks.
-- Supports IE10 and up and all other webbrowsers.
+- Supports browsers implementing ES2018 and up.
 - No config file, means: no syntax to learn, no config file parser code.
 - No module system: all needed functionality is included already because it was/is so small, that writing a module system would take more code